FrancoLiberali/cql/docs/cql/logger.rst

 For the logs corresponding to transactions
-(slow transactions and transaction execution) to be performed, it is necessary to use the orm.Transaction method.
+(slow transactions and transaction execution) to be performed, it is necessary to use the cql.Transaction method.

 Default logger
 -------------------------------